atebitftw/zart/README.md

 Enjoy!

 ## Features
-* Plays V3, V5, V7, and V8 games.
+* Plays Z-Machine V1, V2, V3, V4, V5, V7, V8 games.
+* Plays Glulx (Inform 6/7) games.
-* Supports loading different types of game files (.z3, .z5, .z8, .dat, .blorb, .zblorb, etc).
+* Supports loading different types of game files (.z3, .z5, .z8, .dat, .blorb, .zblorb, .gblorb, .ulx, etc).
 * Provides an API that allows you to build your own player for any platform that Dart runs on.
 * Comes with a full-featured CLI player.